louiz/biboumi/doc/biboumi.1.md

   Sets the participant’s role to `participant` and its affiliation to `member`.

+Similarly, when a biboumi user changes some participant's affiliation or role, biboumi translates that in an IRC mode change.

+Affiliation set to `none`

+  Sets mode to -vhoaq

+Affiliation set to `member`

+  Sets mode to +v-hoaq

+Role set to `moderator`

+  Sets mode to +h-oaq

+Affiliation set to `admin`

+  Sets mode to +o-aq

+Affiliation set to `owner`

+  Sets mode to +a-q

 ### Ad-hoc commands

 Biboumi supports a few ad-hoc commands, as described in the XEP 0050.